Analysis of Win Nutrition's Hi-Protein Supplement

 Win Nutrition with its Hi-Protein presents here a protein supplement with a good protein content and fat levels within normal parameters.
 In addition, it has a very good price.

-Unfortunately the ingredients are not the best, so, although the protein content is good, the quality of this protein leaves (much) to be desired, and the carbohydrate levels should also be lower.
+Unfortunately the ingredients are not the best, and so, although the protein content is good, the quality of this protein leaves (much) to be desired, and the carbohydrate levels should also be lower.

 It is an inexpensive supplement that significantly sacrifices quality in order to stand out in the price.